skoolkid/skoolkit/sphinx/source/ref-files.rst

 [Index]
 -------
-The ``Index`` section contains a list of link group IDs in the order in which the link groups should appear on the disassembly index page.
+The ``Index`` section contains a list of link group IDs in the order in which the link groups will appear on the disassembly index page.
 The link groups themselves are defined in ``[Index:*:*]`` sections (see below).

 By default, SkoolKit defines the following list of link groups::